githubtraining/managing-merge-conflicts/responses/00_welcome-conflict-1.md

 As an added bonus, the project we are using for this course is a resume hosted on [GitHub Pages](https://pages.github.com/)!
 So, if you want to keep working after you complete this course, please feel free!

+Before starting this course, we recommend completing the [Introduction to GitHub Learning Lab](https://lab.github.com/githubtraining/introduction-to-github) first.

 > Note: You may notice that some branches and pull requests already exist.
 We'll be using them in later activities in this course.

 ### How merge conflicts happen